rolandmueller/bigdata/docker.md

 exit
 ```

-* List all containers
+* List all containers (you have to figure out the command)
-* Delete the last created container
+* Delete the last created container (you have to figure out the command)

 Start a new container with the  volume and log into the container:
 ```bash